jongpie/NebulaLogger/nebula-logger/plugins/log-retention-rules/README.md

 ## What's Included

-This plugin includes some add-on metadata for Logger to support the Slack integration
+This plugin includes some add-on metadata for Nebula Logger to support the Slack integration

 1. Plugin configuration details stored in Logger's CMDT objects `LoggerPlugin__mdt.LogRetentionRules`
 2. New custom metadata types